mbheinen/bpa-ipf-tsp/docs/basic/ipfnet.rst

 **********
 ``ipfnet`` is the batch version of the "save netdata file" function built into the GUI/IPFSRV.
 This program generates a WSCC-formatted network data file in any of the following dialects: BPA, WSCC, or PTI.
 The GUI allows you to save a network data file describing the case you currently have loaded.
 This should not be confused with the ``netdat`` program, which performs very similar function by loading a saved base case (``.bse``) file and writing it out in an ASCII network (``.net``) file.

 Both programs generate a WSCC-formatted network data file in any of the following dialects: BPA, WSCC1, or PTI.
 "Dialects" means that although the file is still WSCC format, the data is generated with special processing or restrictions and is destined for use with other programs.
-In the case of the PTI dialect, that data is intended to be processed by the PTI-proprietary conversion program WSCFOR.
+In the case of the PTI dialect, that data is intended to be processed by the PTI-proprietary conversion program ``wscfor``.

 This program extracts network data from a Powerflow "old base" history file.
 Table F-1 below summarizes the effects of each dialect.